nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 (The type annotation on `foo_ref` is not necessary, I just put it there for emphasis.)

-So this compiles and that's great and all, but the program we've made is useless.
+So this compiles and that's great and all, but the program we've made is clearly useless.
 What's the *point* of this trait?
 Perhaps the docs can help us out now:

  > A trait for borrowing data.
  >